 So this study looked closer look at this relationship.
 Not surprisingly, the more frequently you ate, the heavier you are likely to be.
 Doesn’t really seem like rocket science.
 If you constantly eat meals and snacks, you will gain more weight.
-No sh**, Sherlock.
-The advice to eat constantly to lose weight sounds really stupid, because it is really stupid.
+The advice to eat constantly to lose weight sounds wrong because it is wrong.

-The study also noted that the longer you fast (18-24 hours) the less you weigh.
+The study also noted that the longer you fast (18-24 hours) the less you weigh (since it was observational data it doesn’t prove cause and effect, but does make you wonder!).
 Again, not really hard to understand.
-If you give your body a good amount of time to digest your food and burn stored food (body fat) then you will likely weight less.
+If you give your body a good amount of time to digest your food and burn stored food (body fat) then you will likely weigh less.
 This jives perfectly with much of the data on intermittent fasting and restricted eating windows.

 Is eating breakfast good for weight loss?